-Our cardiologists work in conjunction with the radiology, surgery, internal medicine, critical care, and oncology departments, since patients with cardiac conditions may also have additional underlying or complicating medical problems.
+Our cardiologists work in conjunction with the radiology, neurology, surgery, internal medicine, critical care, and oncology departments, since patients with cardiac conditions may also have additional underlying or complicating medical problems.
 Treatment options for the various conditions managed by our doctors may range from monitoring to preventative medications to medications to alleviate symptoms or interventional procedures.

 Initial consultation – Your cardiology visit will start with a veterinary nurse collecting your pet’s pertinent history.
 The nurse will take your pet to the cardiology suite where the doctor will start with a focused cardiovascular physical examination.
 This exam, along with your pet’s clinical history, will guide which diagnostic tests are indicated to properly diagnose and treat your pet.
 Typically, diagnostics will include an echocardiogram to evaluate the structure and function of the heart and a blood pressure reading.
-Additional tests such as an electrocardiogram (ECG/EKG), which evaluates the electrical system in the heart, chest x-rays to evaluate the lungs, which can be compromised with advanced heart disease, and blood work to monitor patients on certain types of medications may also be recommended.
+Additional tests such as an electrocardiogram (ECG/EKG) to evaluate the electrical system of the heart, chest x-rays to evaluate the lungs, which can be compromised with advanced heart disease and blood work to monitor patients on certain types of medications may also be recommended.
 These diagnostic tests can help guide the careful management of patients with advanced heart disease.
 The doctor will review all test results and provide a summary before the end of the appointment.

-Our cardiologists are experienced in performing image-guided, minimally invasive cardiac catheterization procedures such as pacemaker implantations, balloon valvuloplasties and PDA occlusions with Amplatz Canine Duct Occluder (ACDO) devices.
+Our cardiologists are experienced in performing image-guided, minimally invasive cardiac catheterization procedures such as pacemaker implantation, balloon valvuloplasty, and PDA occlusion.

 We understand that each pet is unique and will work with you to find the best treatment option for your pet and family situation.
 During the appointment, you will have an opportunity to ask questions about the benefits and risks of any medications, procedures, required follow-ups, and expected outcome.